Trayvon Martin And The Demise of Critical Thinking

 Is the Trayvon Martin case something that is being discussed in your classrooms, your offices, or in your homes?

 Like everybody else I have my opinions, about racism, gun laws, and just about everything else.
 I have no problem discussing these issues with anybody.
-However, in regards to the questions about the facts of this shooting, I can only say: I don’t know because I was not there.
+However, in regard to the questions about the facts of this shooting, I can only say this: I don’t know because I was not there.

 I didn’t know these people, I am not going to comment on their motivations or actions.

 It’s bothersome that people are so quick to cut and paste text/pictures from the Internet and disperse them among their social networks.
 No qualifiers such as “alleged” no attributions, no fact-checking.
-I am disgusted by the people who make up their own facts; or doctor photos to suit their own purposes.
+I am sickened by the people who make up their own facts, or doctor photos, to suit their preferred narrative.

 You’re likely to see claims that a security video will show that George Zimmerman acted in self-defense, after Trayvon Martin brutally assaulted him.
 You’re also likely to also see claims that Zimmerman, hunted down a defenseless Martin and shot him in cold blood.